LoadingAdd to favorites

 Tadka Urad Dal

 Tadka Urad Dal was a favored lentil dish in my family while I was growing up.
 Dal is a staple dish in Indian meals and, for most Indian vegetarians, a frequent source of protein.
-This delicious, nourishing dish can accompany any number of different meals.
+This delicious, nourishing dish can accompany any number of different meals be it lunch or dinner.

 Prep Time 10 minutes